A very strange phone call confuses Jeremy and leaves him wondering what’s going on.

 Jeremy continued to think about the conversation with his mother.
 He remembered asking her questions, but instead of answering him she’d dump a piece of information in his lap that would redirect the conversation and make him forget that she hadn’t answered what he’d asked.

 Like when she said Leo had been arrested for selling drugs way back in October.
 Like when she said she’d called Jeremy many times but then never left a voicemail message because she said it had to be discussed in person.
 Then she said she got married, and topped it off when she said they got married on November seventh, on Jeremy’s sixteenth birthday.
 She hadn’t said anything about Jeremy.
 Not even a “How are you doing at school?”
-And then she told him that she and her new husband would send him $5,000.00 every month to cover Jeremy’s living expenses.
+And then she told him that she and her new husband would send him $5,000.00 every month to cover his living expenses.
 Everything she said confused him, and it seemed to him that she’d done it on purpose.
 Probably not on purpose, though.
-His mom was too ditzy to do anything on purpose.
+His mom was too ditzy to do anything like that on purpose.

 His conversation with him mom’s new husband, Armando Moria, was very different.
 Armando actually seemed to be interested in what Jeremy was doing in school and what his goals were.
 Even better, he seemed like a really nice guy.

-All of this stuff kept going around in his mind, keeping Jeremy in a state of confusion.
+All of this stuff kept going around in his mind, keeping Jeremy in a perpetual state of confusion.

 Mike was bemused.
 He’d never seen his boyfriend so non-communicative before.
 He thought Jeremy looked worried.
 Or maybe he looked confused.
 Or both.